trufflesuite/truffle/packages/contract/README.md

 #### Processing transaction results

 When you make a transaction, you're given a `result` object that gives you a wealth of information about the transaction.
 You're given the transaction hash (`result.tx`), the decoded events (also known as logs; `result.logs`), and a transaction receipt (`result.receipt`).
-In the below example, you'll recieve the `ValueSet()` event because you triggered the event using the `setValue()` function:
+In the below example, you'll receive the `ValueSet()` event because you triggered the event using the `setValue()` function:

 ```javascript
 const result = await instance.setValue(5);